chand1012/chand1012.github.io/_posts/2020-08-07-PythonForProgrammers2.md

 ```

-The output would be `True`, `False, `True`, `False, `True`, `False`.
+The output would be `True`, `False`, `True`, `False`, `True`, `False`.
 While from a value standpoint, `7.0` is the same as `7`, they are not the same thing.
 Same with the complex form of `7+0j`.
 What I have used the `is` statement for the most is checking whether or not a value is `None`, as it is both the "Pythonic" way to do it, and because it looks nicer.
 Python is supposed to be both a functional and readable language, so you should use it as such.

 The next thing we should talk about is the logical operators: `not`, `and`, and `or`.
 Rather than using the symbols, Python shot for the most human readable way possible and just literally uses the English words for the code.
 The `not` operator is the same as `!` in every other language, and should be used as such.
 The `and` and `or` statements should be self explanatory.
 Here is an example of all three.